Get our FREE IIFYM Weight Loss Starter Guide

 8) Stick to Low-Fat Protein Powders and Bars

-For those on the go, the large number of great tasting protein powders and bars on the market provide a great alternative to cooking a meal when pressed for time.
+For those on the go, a large number of great tasting protein powders and bars on the market provide a great alternative to cooking a meal when pressed for time.
 However, many of these products may contain a significant amount of fat.

 Looking through my cupboard, one of the protein bars I have (which are delicious by the way) contains 16g fat each while providing 30g protein and 27g carbohydrate.

 If an individual does not take the fat content of protein powders and bars into account when determining foods they are going to consume throughout the day; it could potentially take up a significant portion of their daily fat allotment.